-- After their engagement, the couple was introduced to each other’s families.
-But usually there was a waiting period unless the engagement was called off.
+- After engagement, the couple was introduced to each other’s families.

 - An honorable man never broke an engagement.

-War often necessitated the speeding up of courtships.
-Soldiers married their sweethearts while they were on leave or before they left for the front.
+World War I necessitated the speeding up of many courtships.
+Soldiers married their sweethearts while on leave or before departing for the front.

-Others met and married women from foreign countries.
-At the end of the war, for example, Canada returned home around 300,000 soldiers and members of the medical corps along with 54,000 wives and children.
+Other soldiers met and married women from foreign countries.
+At the end of the war, for example, Canada transported home approximately 300,000 soldiers and members of the medical corps along with 54,000 wives and children.

-For women who were trained from childhood to be wives and mothers, this was a frightening thought.
+For women who were trained from childhood to be wives and mothers, this no doubt was a frightening thought.

 Updated: 20 October 2020